 Prior to joining TransLink in 1999, Gigi served as in-house legal counsel at BC Transit, a provincial Crown Corporation.

 Gigi is currently a director on the boards of Consumer Protection BC and Commissionaires BC.
-She has also participated in various legal education courses as a speaker.
+She is also the chair of TransLink’s Captive insurance company and the subsidiary that employs Transit Police personnel.

 Chief Financial Officer